hbroek/reken/documentation/developer-guide/chapter-4.md

 </ul>
 ```

-In this example we create a `main` element that shows an `output` tag that displays the value of `orderNumber` variable.
+In this example, we create a `main` element that shows an `output` tag that displays the value of the `orderNumber` variable.
 The example also creates a list of order numbers with links with the `data-for` and `data-attr-href` and `data-text` attributes.
-When the user clicks on one of the order number links, the page url gets updated and the `output` tag displays the selected order number.
+When the user clicks on one of the order number links, the page URL gets updated, and the `output` tag displays the selected order number.

 ## 4.17 data-component